pytorch/tutorials/intermediate_source/torch_compile_tutorial.rst

 you may need to experiment with different modes to maximize speedup.
 You can read more about modes `here <https://pytorch.org/get-started/pytorch-2.0/#user-experience>`__.

+We also note that for general PyTorch benchmarking, we recommend using ``torch.utils.benchmark``.
+We wrote our own timing functions in this tutorial to show ``torch.compile``'s compilation latency.

 Now, let's consider comparing training.

 .. code-block:: python